discretize/discretize-guides/guides/cc-distribution/index.md

 <Card title="What does CC mean?">
 CC is an acronym for [Crowd Control](https://wiki.guildwars2.com/wiki/Control_effect).
 A Crowd Control skill is any skill that disables an enemy or even a group of enemies and therefore deals damage to a defiance bar, it can be split into soft CC or hard CC

-**Hard CC** skills usually inflict the enemy with some kind of movement effect like <Effect name="Stun"/> or <Effect name="Knockback"/>.
+**Hard CC** skills usually inflict the enemy with some kind of movement effect like <Control name="Stun"/> or <Control name="Knockback"/>.
 As they disable the enemy right now they deal defiance bar damage **instantaneously**.
 This is the most commonly used type of CC skills to break a defiance bar.

 **Soft CC** skills are those which apply conditions, they inflict damage to the Defiance bar **over time**, depending upon the condition.
 Since you want to get the <Effect name="Exposed"/> effect as soon as possible you can't rely on soft CC breaking a bar of 2000 as seen below it will take quite a while.
 </Card>